-- Read the enclosed course. - Complete the questions at the end of the course. - Return your completed Answer Sheet/Evaluation to NetCE by mail or fax, or complete online at www.NetCE.com.
+- Read the enclosed course. - Complete the questions at the end of the course. - Return your completed Evaluation to NetCE by mail or fax, or complete online at www.NetCE. com.
+(If you are a physician or Florida nurse, please return the included Answer Sheet/Evaluation.)
 Your postmark or facsimile date will be used as your completion date. - Receive your Certificate(s) of Completion by mail, fax, or email.